My Store

 SHIPPING INFORMATION

-- please read our shipping policy.
+- please read the shipping notes in our shop announcement.

 - we use recycle packaging wherever possible and wrap for safety, rather than appearance!